oolong/oolong.github.io/glossary.md

 * Neurodivergent

-Having a neurology that differs significantly from the average.
+Having a brain that differs significantly from the average (for example, autistic, dyslexic or ADHD).

+* Neurotypical

+Having a more typical brain; belonging to the neurological majority.
+Compare *allistic*, which simply means 'not autistic'.

 * Neurodiversity